songster-sa/aws-sw-arch-associate-notes/vpc.md

     - 10.0.0.0/8     - for big networks
     - 172.16.0.0/12  - default AWS
     - 192.168.0.0/16 - home network

-## VPC General
-- max 5 VPC per region -  soft limit
-- max 5 CIDR per vpc - max /16 : min /28
-- VPC is private - so Private IP ranges available
-- should not overlap with you other/corporate LAN/private IPs

 ## VPC creation
 - aws gives **default VPC** - all subnets are public / internet accessible - each instance has both public and private IP